How To Love Your Body When You Hate It

 To practice body appreciation, you can take a few minutes each day to reflect on the different ways your body supports you.
 Get to know your body and accept the way you look.
 You might start by simply thanking your body for carrying you through the day and allowing you to perform your daily activities.
 You can also focus on specific body parts and their functions, such as your legs for allowing you to walk or your arms for enabling you to hug your loved ones.

 Other ways to practice body acceptance may include engaging in physical activities that feel good to you, such as dancing or yoga, and treating your body with care and respect, such as by eating a healthy diet, getting enough sleep, and avoiding harmful behaviours.
-By showing your body the care and appreciation it deserves, you can start to develop a more positive relationship with it and cultivate a greater sense of self-love and acceptance.
+By showing your body the care and appreciation it deserves, you can start to develop a more positive relationship with it and have a greater sense of self-love and acceptance.

 Positive Affirmations

-A positive affirmation is a powerful tool that can help you cultivate a positive mindset and increase your self-confidence and self-esteem.
+A positive affirmation is a powerful tool that can help you develop a positive mindset and increase your self-confidence and self-esteem.
 Affirmations are positive statements that are repeated to oneself in order to reinforce positive beliefs and attitudes.
 When it comes to body image, positive affirmations can help shift your focus away from negative thoughts and towards self-acceptance and self-love.
 They can help improve the negative relationship with your body.

 By repeating positive affirmations regularly, you can start to reprogram your subconscious mind and replace negative self-talk with more positive and empowering messages.
 This can help you develop a more positive relationship with your body and improve your overall mental and emotional well-being.